laxman8181/tryout/README.md

-# DevOps Training: Hello World
+# DevOps Training: Hello World india
 This repository is used in the DevOps training to setup a build in Jenkins.